pauldrinn/cluster_research/docs/README.md

 - Taxonomic IDs, class names extracted from Dr. Dyrka's DB
 - Coverage % (unk ratio of GDT / unk ratio of predicted label file -- updated from GDT)

-Also, further filtering of hits should be done:
+Also, further filtering of hits should be done: (did this on 17.01.2021)
 - For hits of longer alignments and high number of match states in the database HMM, any E-value more than 0.1 is considered useless in this case.
 - For shorter ones, the E-value threshold is 1.